(This page revised December 20, 2021)

 ibid.
 Roselle D. Rider, born in 1906, also appears in the 1910 and 1920 census records.
 Before the 1930 Census was enumerated, she had married a John M. Welch; but in the 1940 Ann Arbor City Directory she has resumed her birth name and is working as a saleslady at the Moore Maytag Company.

-The information in this article is as accurate as possible, but you should not take it as absolutely authoritative.
+The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.
 My thanks to David Nishimura, who took the Eagle photographs for my use in this article.